virginiewyllemanflow/C-sharp/C-sharp_mkdocs/docs/7_methods.md

 }
 ```
 - You must declare the out parameter with a type.
-- Out can only output a variable, because otherwise we can specify where it is stored.
+- Out can only output a variable, because otherwise we can't specify where it is stored.
 - The out parameter (`age`) must be set to a value before the method ends (before the return statement?).

 #### Method calling with out